-During his tenure at MFS, Mr. Van Meter has driven a Strategic Planning process in collaboration with the entire MFS community.
-The plan continues to serve as a guiding document for the MFS community emphasizing twin pillars of academic rigor and spiritual and ethical growth.
-He has overseen the introduction of Mandarin Chinese instruction in the Middle and Upper School, and a Coding program for Preschool – Grade 5, as well as enhanced Intensive Learning options and a summer Co-Op program for rising seniors.
-He has helped to grow the Camden Scholars program and endowment, including $3 million in commitments in 2016 to the Camden Scholars Endowment.
+During his tenure at MFS, student enrollment has grown 10% to the current 715 and Mr. Van Meter has guided two Strategic Planning processes in collaboration with the entire MFS community.
+These plans continue to serve as guiding documents for the MFS community emphasizing the Twin Pillars of academic excellence and spiritual & ethical growth.
+He has overseen the introduction of Mandarin Chinese instruction in the Middle and Upper School and a Coding program for Preschool – Grade 5, as well as enhanced Intensive Learning options and a summer Co-Op program for rising juniors and seniors.
+He has helped to grow the Camden Scholars program to the current 16 students and has built the restricted endowment that helps support that program.

 A number of exciting physical changes to the campus have also occurred since his arrival as Head of School, highlighted by a new Field House and Arts Center which opened in 2003, and westward expansion of the campus to include the former Greenleaf retirement community property, now home to Hartman Hall, which opened in 2012.
 Hartman Hall, named for former MFS teacher Neil Hartman, contains eight math classrooms, a choral music suite and rehearsal room, a tech lab, and more.
 Hartman Hall is connected to the main campus by McShap Path which leads to Mecray Courtyard outside the Field House.

 Prior to becoming Head of School at Moorestown Friends, Mr. Van Meter served as Headmaster of Darrow School in New York from 1994-2001.
 He was Director of Advancement at George School in Pennsylvania from 1989-1994 and in the 1980s, he held the following positions: Director of Marketing for Thos.
 Moser Cabinetmakers in Maine, Executive Director of the Appalachian Trail Conference in West Virginia, and teacher at The Mountain School in Vermont.
-In the 1970s, he worked as the Executive Director of the Green Mountain Club in Vermont and spent three seasons as a Vermont state forest ranger in Camel’s Hump State Park.
+In the 1970s, he worked as the Executive Director of the Green Mountain Club in Vermont and spent three seasons as a state forest ranger on Vermont’s storied Long Trail.
 He also worked for the University of Vermont and U.S. Forest Service.

 A native of Moorestown, he is a lifelong member of Moorestown Friends (Quaker) Meeting.
 He attended MFS from prekindergarten through his senior year.